Several fitness functions and entanglement gates in quantum kernel generation: Support Vector Machine with Quantum Kernels

+The kernel function, denoted as $K(x_i, x_j) = \Phi(x_i)\cdot \Phi(x_j)$, enables SVM computations by only requiring knowledge of how to compute the inner product of $\Phi(x_i)$ and $\Phi(x_j)$, rather than explicit knowledge of the feature map $\Phi$.
 Kernel methods encompass a collection of pattern analysis algorithms that rely on the utilization of kernel functions, functioning within high-dimensional feature spaces.
-Among these, Support Vector Machines (SVMs) stand out as prominent supervised learning algorithms, especially tailored for classification tasks.
+To handle non-linear problems, SVMs use kernel functions to map the data to a higher dimensional space where separation is possible.
 The kernel function operates by implicitly mapping input data into these higher-dimensional spaces, thereby simplifying the problem-solving process.
 In essence, kernels possess the ability to transform originally non-linearly separable data distributions into linearly separable ones, a phenomenon commonly referred to as the "kernel trick."

-The kernel function, denoted as $K(x_i, x_j) = \phi(x_i)^T\phi(x_j)$, enables SVM computations by only requiring knowledge of how to compute the inner product of $\phi(x_i)$ and $\phi(x_j)$, rather than explicit knowledge of the feature map $\phi$.
-With the application of the kernel trick, we can reformulate the Lagrange dual problem as follows: